Sudden Unexpected Deaths in Infancy (SUDI) - including SIDS

 - Sleep baby in a safe cot and in a safe environment.

-- Sleep baby in its own cot or bassinette in the same room as the parents for the first 6 - 12 months.
+- Sleep baby in its own safe cot or bassinette in parent's room for the first 6 - 12 months.

 What not to do